I'm pretty sure these are some of the most important things you want from your work

 People who see the value in your thinking and expertise.

-Projects you enjoy working on.
-A lot.
+Projects you enjoy working on a lot.

 All of them consistently knocking on your door.